Frequently Asked Questions

 •

-Dress comfortably.
-Loose pants that roll up comfortably above your knees and tops that roll up above your elbows is preferable.
-If your clothes do not allow access to necessary acupuncture points, then a robe or a gown will be provided for you to change into.
+Wear loose, comfortable clothing so we can easily access areas like your arms, legs, or back as needed.
+If your clothes do not allow access to necessary acupuncture points, then a towel or gown will be provided for you to change into.

 Have a Question We Did Not